roodjinocherilus/magicmath/README.md

 <!-- Features -->

+### Key Features <a name="key-features"></a>
 - Allows users to make simple mathematical calculations
 - Single Page React App
-- Unsing Big.js
+- Using Big.js

-### Key Features <a name="key-features"></a>

 <p align="right">(<a href="#readme-top">back to top</a>)</p>